 Many truck drivers transport goods over long distances.
 Known as a “long tail, meaning they are often away from home for extended periods of time.
 It is a career that requires dedication, focus, and knowledge to stay safe and comply with regulations.
 As the demand for freight transportation increases, truck drivers will be needed more than ever.

 There Is A Lot Of Training Involved

 Being a truck driver requires a lot of information and knowledge in order to be safe on the roads.
 To become a professional truck driver, you must first obtain your commercial driver’s license, or CDL.
-You can do this by attending a truck driving school and passing the CDL exam.
+You can do this by attending a Hard to Drive a Truck school and passing the CDL exam.
 After this, you will need to go through a long tail of additional training.
 Before you are allowed to drive a truck professionally.

 This training will include learning about road signs.
 How to back up and park a truck, defensive driving techniques, and how to properly operate the heavy machinery.
 This can take anywhere from two weeks to three months.
 Depending on the school and the level of experience you have.

 The Hours Are Long And Can Be Unpredictable

 Truck drivers often have to drive long distances, and their schedules are often unpredictable.
 This means that Hard to Drive a Truck have to be prepared to work long hours at a moment’s notice.
 On average, truck drivers usually work anywhere from 8 to 10 hours a day.
 But it’s not uncommon for them to work up to 12 hours or even more if the circumstances demand it.

 It can be challenging to get enough rest in between shifts.
 Especially when the hours are so long and there is no way of predicting when they will end.
 This lack of information can make it difficult for Hard to Drive a Truck to plan out.
 Their days and take care of their personal needs.

 You Have To Be Comfortable With Being Away From Home For Long Periods Of Time